oyesam7/ArtificialIntelligence-1/README.md

 PDDL:       Planning Domain Definition Language

-Planning graph
+###10.3 Planning graphs
+A mutex holds when:

+     * Inconsistent effects: one action negates an effect of the other.
+     * Interference: one of the effects of one action is the negation of a precondition of the other.
+     * Competing needs: one of the preconditions of one action is mutually exclusive with a precondition of the other

-Planning and Acting in the real World
+11 Planning and Acting in the real World
 --
 Critical path method:       the path whose total duration is longest

-Knowledge representation
+12 Knowledge representation
 --
 Knowledge-based system (KBS)
 - is a model of something is the real world (outside the agent).
 3 Modeling: